 Now experiencing a gift of more time in this season of my life that previously was taken up with my role of a mother, slowly I appreciate the transition away from the demands of always going, going, going almost to the point of leaving myself behind.
 Thoughts still creep in that I am not doing enough, at worse, am lazy while I attempt to live this truism of life: nothing overmuch.
 It’s advice for advocating to create margins, or boundaries, of unscheduled downtime into life’s calendar.

 An error in my thinking while pursuing my first advanced degree was that being credentialed with a degree would open doors of opportunity easier or quicker than what I was previously doing.
 Before my volunteering (which meant for me as building credibility or working my way up through the rank and structure) for 4 or 5 years in a given area built up my credibility in qualifications and reliability.
 When I mentioned this to a college colleague, she insisted a degree or position did not indicate a calling.
 Her mantra is that when called to do something, a person would do it.
 No. Matter.
 What.
 I eventually went on to finish the higher degree.
 She did not but continues great works in ministry.
 Who took the correct path?
 Both paths are probably correct.
-The confusion sets in when I judge myself against the world’s want of a known job title to identify myself not to mention help them to figure out my economic status.
+The confusion sets in when I judge myself against the world’s want of a known job title to identify myself not to forget to mention my economic status.
 David Whyte said at one of his poetry readings that to name things is a way to control something.
 It’s gotten so skewed that having a credit card is now a form of credibility into today’s society.

 The closest I have come to describing my calling (inclusive for both ministry and secular vocations) is as an advocate for something or someone that contributes to society.
 I use that as my mission statement.

 To know you are in that place of calling takes prayer.
 Samuel’s life pattern is bathed in prayer.
 He prayed when he had reservations about the people (1Sam.
-8:6-7) and as Samuel became aware of the evil in Saul’s life he never stopped praying (12:22) for him.
+8:6-7), and as Samuel became aware of the evil in Saul’s life, he never stopped praying (12:22) for him.
 This trait in Samuel’s personality preceded him.
 The people knew him to be a great man of prayer and respected him for it (1Sam.
 12:19).

 How does God speak to us?
 He speaks from His Word (The Bible), prayer, fellowship with like-minded, through circumstances (or providence), and through the shepherding of a worship leader.
 God called Samuel initially through dreams and visions.
 Some say since Jesus left us the Holy Spirit, His advocate to help us (Jn.
 14:15-31); God no longer uses dreams to communicate with us.
 In the book of Acts, however, we discover that both God the Father and God the Holy Spirit also still offers guidance through dreams and visions to specific people.

 One of the Jewish beliefs of their coming Messiah is that he would rule from Jerusalem, bringing peace and security to Israel.
 To them, Jesus didn’t bring this peace to Israel, which history to current day events reveals so He cannot be the Messiah.
 The Jews are still waiting for the Messiah to come.
-It is a tale of two Kings.
+It amounts to a tale of two Kings.

 Analogist to who Jesus is can be found in perennial plants.
 In the first year, their flowers are small.
 It takes some years of the plant maturing to reach another full flower bloom after the initial burst, yet the full flower is present, in embryo, in the original plant.
 Continuity and development of the flower are present, not a contradiction.
 The full flower was what the first flower was always intended to be (think of Adam in Genesis and Jesus as the second Adam).
-There is this indwelling peace and security Christians have in their belief in Jesus amidst the turmoil of this world.
+There are this indwelling peace and security Christians have in their belief in Jesus amidst the turmoil of this world.
 Couldn’t this be the type of peace that God intended packaged differently, then what the peace Jews seek for Israel?
 A parallel can be made to Jesus as a warrior king when you think about Him defeating death.

 Initially, I was startled when a friend once said she thought I was a woman after God’s heart.
-The context of our conversation was about struggling with the Q&A’s surrounding faith, yet still, maintain belief in my faith.
-Pastor and writer Chuck Swindoll defines a person after God’s heart as a person of integrity.
+The context of our conversation was about struggling with the Q&A’s surrounding faith, yet still, maintaining a belief in my faith.
+Pastor and writer Chuck Swindoll define a person after God’s heart as a person of integrity.
 It’s who you are when no one is looking.
 Meanwhile, we live in a world that still echoes the old phrase “fake it ‘til you make it.”
 I get that, for the most part, we are uncertain at times on what to do in the public arena consequently put on a public persona of showing confidence.
-It is easy to find on MyFace and SpaceBook (a play on words on the names of prominent social media sites) gives many examples of folks presenting their ideal self to the world.
+It is easy to find on MyFace, and SpaceBook (a play on words on the names of prominent social media sites) gives many examples of folks presenting their ideal self to the world.
 Most post on social media is projected view of how they want to be seen.
 You can’t fake it with God though.
-He focuses on inward qualities that lie in the character of the heart and he knows us.
+He focuses on inward qualities that lie in the character of the heart, and he knows us.

 As believers, we don’t run up a massive debt on a sin card and expect a Divine Daddy to bail us out.
 It doesn’t work that way.
 But the consequences of our actions are enveloped in forgiveness.
 The healing of the wound caused by sin does not always erase the scar.
 David reaped what he had sown, as does everyone else reap, it seems later rather than sooner, who exercises a self-achieving will.
 I don’t see those consequences as punishment from a mean God.
 It is the direct cause and effect of a given a choice.
-I know I am forgiven, but it doesn’t wipe away the after effects of my offense.
+I know I am forgiven, but it doesn’t wipe away the after effects of my offense or the recompenses due.